 Participants and organizers of Softlanding in Skolkovo program.
 Photo: Sk.ru.

 “Participating in the program will help them get immersed quickly into Russian realities”, says Maksim Romanov, Director of the Department for International Cooperation of the Skolkovo Foundation.
 Foreign participants of the program looked at the advantages Russian residents of Skolkovo usually receive.
 These include the services of the Intellectual Property Center, legal support, accounting services, customs benefits and collective use centers.
 “I am hopeful that in these three weeks you will gain an understanding of just how the Russian innovative ecosystem functions, what the Skolkovo Center is, what services it can offer and what prospects it opens for the development of your business in the of Russian and the CIS market,” Mr. Romanov said.
 “It is very important for Skolkovo”, he continued, “to have the participants of the Soft ‘landing in Skolkovo’ program talk about it and explain its potential to people who might be interested in gaining access to the Russian market.

 Maksim Romanov: taking part in the program will help foreign companies better understand the realities of the Russian market.
 Photo: Sk.ru.

-The program consisted of several modules that presupposed maximum assistance to participants, from provision of a free workstation in the coworking zone of the Skolkovo Technopark to visa support and organizing tours in Russia.
-As a result, representatives of two South Korean companies participating in the program, Shinshinsa and Weco, announced their intention to create a subsidiary in Russia in order to apply for the resident status of the Skolkovo Foundation.
+The program consisted of several modules that presupposed maximum assistance to participants, from the provision of a free workstation in the co-working zone of the Skolkovo Techno-park to visa support and organizing tours within Russia.
+As a result, representatives of two South Korean companies participating in the program, Shinshinsa and Weco, announced their intention to create a subsidiary in Russia in order to apply for residential status of the Skolkovo Foundation.